liberize/ssc/README.md

   -r, --random-key         use random key for obfuscation -e, --embed-interpreter  embed specified interpreter into binary
-                           the interpreter will be used no matter what shebang is -E, --embed-archive      embed specified archive into binary, require libarchive-dev set relative path in shebang to use interpreter in archive -0, --fix-argv0          try to fix $0, may not work -v, --verbose            show debug messages
+                           the interpreter will be used no matter what shebang is -E, --embed-archive      embed specified tar.gz archive into binary, require libarchive-dev set relative path in shebang to use interpreter in archive -0, --fix-argv0          try to fix $0, may not work -v, --verbose            show debug messages